saabalde/2023_Lventricosus_Species_Complex/MCMCtree/README.md

     rate = alpha / beta = 2 / 4200 = 0.0005

 ### Run MCMCTree
 Now that everything is ready, we can finally run estimate the diversification times.
+Note that these analyses are based on the "Dataset 2" from BPP, but we also tried Datasets 1 and 4 as per a reviewer recommendation.
 First, calculate the Hessian and the gradient:

     mcmctree MCMC_mtDNA_step1.ctl
     mcmctree MCMC_nuclear_step1.ctl